Orthodox Encyclopedia: 2000s

 On May 31, 2005, in the Cathedral of Christ the Savior, the 12th meeting of the Public, Supervisory and Trustee Councils for the publication of the Orthodox Encyclopedia and the presentation of Volume IX took place.

-On November 15, 2005, Patriarch Alexy II of Moscow and All Russia led the presentation of the X volume of the Orthodox Encyclopedia at the Military Academy of the General Staff of the Armed Forces of the Russian Federation.
+On November 15, 2005, Patriarch Alexy II of Moscow led the presentation of the X volume of the Orthodox Encyclopedia at the Military Academy of the General Staff of the Armed Forces of the Russian Federation.

 On November 29, 2005, the 13th meeting of the Public, Supervisory and Trustee Councils for the publication of the Orthodox Encyclopedia was held, at which Patriarch Alexy II noted the need "next year to increase the pace of scientific and editorial work in order to release not 2, but 3 volumes during the year".
 The one and a half times increase in the burden on the authors required drastic measures.
 In March 2006, Patriarch Alexy II sent circular letters to all the theological academies of the Russian Orthodox Church with a proposal to discuss at academic councils the need for a sharp intensification of participation in the work on the publication of the Orthodox Encyclopedia.
 The Patriarch suggested that the theological academies include the topics of future articles of the Orthodox Encyclopedia in the list of topics for writing theses and candidate's works.
 It was also decided on the possibility of considering large blocks of articles of the Orthodox Encyclopedia as scientific works when awarding an academic title.

 On June 6, 2006, the 14th joint meeting of the Public, Supervisory and Trustee Councils for the publication of the "Orthodox Encyclopedia" and the XI alphabetical volume of the Orthodox Encyclopedia was held in the Cathedral of Christ the Savior.

 On November 7, 2006, in the Cathedral of Christ the Saviour, the 15th joint meeting of the Supervisory, Trustee and Public Councils for the publication of the Orthodox Encyclopedia and the presentation of the XII alphabetical volume of the Orthodox Encyclopedia took place.

-On March 2, 2007, in the Cathedral of Christ the Saviour, Patriarch Alexy II of Moscow and All Russia led the presentation of the XIII alphabetical volume of the Orthodox Encyclopedia.
+On March 2, 2007, in the Cathedral of Christ the Saviour, Patriarch Alexy II of Moscow led the presentation of the XIII alphabetical volume of the Orthodox Encyclopedia.